-Broadly, the duties of Principal Investigators (PI) follow those given for managers and supervisors, though recognising that PI may not have line management or line supervisory responsibility for the work, staff or students which compose the research.
+Broadly, the duties of Principal Investigators (PI) follow those given for managers and supervisors, though recognising that PI may not have line management responsibility for the work, staff or students which compose the research.
 The PI does this by:

-- Formally evaluating the competence of those working on the research, in accordance with the requirements of Section 10.1. - Ensuring that appropriate risk assessments are in place, which cover the whole scope of the research work. - Ensuring that anyone working on the research is aware of the requirements of the risk assessments. - Ensuring that appropriate licences, permits and approvals are in place, prior to commencement of activities.
+- Formally evaluating the competence of those working on the research, in accordance with the requirements of Section 10.1. - Ensuring that appropriate risk assessments are in place, which cover the whole scope of the research work. - Ensuring that anyone working on the research is aware of the requirements of the risk assessments. - Ensuring that departmental contacts are aware of the research being conducted so that appropriate resources are in place to support the work activities. - Ensuring that appropriate licences, permits and approvals are in place, prior to commencement of activities.